 Invasive species threaten our native biodiversity, can cause havoc on the recreational value of an area and have negative economic consequences for local industries.
 They cost Europe around €10 billion annually.
 The total monetary impact for Ireland is not yet known.
+The Council is working to control Japanese knotweed and himalyan balsam (Camcor River).
+Giant hogweed is not recorded in Offaly.
+There are two known and monitored locations of gunnera.

 Japanese Knotweed in Offaly